 The new window will list all users attached to the account.
 As an owner, you’ll see the icon to invite new users in the top right corner of the window.
 Click this button.

 Step 5.
 Add an email & select the user’s role.

 Enter the new user’s email and assign them a user role.

 After choosing the appropriate role for the new user, you can click Invite.
 This automatically sends an email, prompting them to accept your invitation.
 When they accept, you’ll receive a notification.

-Contact us today to learn more about our local SEO services.
+Contact us today to learn more about our local SEO agency.